AndreyBesedin/ImageClassification/README.md

 - cd lsun
 - python2.7 download.py (will download 160 Gb of images in .lmdb format, more details on the dataset can be found at http://lsun.cs.princeton.edu/2017/)

+README is in progress, for any question please contact Andrey Besedin at andrey.besedin@cea.fr